Short Camino Stories From Dario’s Camino Trips

 Teresa has a small son and her work is to study Prehistory.
 It makes a certain impression to walk with her and a group of friends on a hill full of puzzles dating back four thousand years ago.
 The petroglyphs museum, where you can see the ancient graffiti on rock, is in Campo Lameiro.
 On 54 acres it is grouped the most significant area of Galician rock art.

 The park has been restored to the old conditions: no eucalyptus, imported into Galicia only in the last century.
 It’s a fascinating journey through time, in a detailed but enjoyable indoor walk inside the museum and then in an hour and a quarter of a walk in the park.

-On the ancient engravings Teresa guided us between hypotheses and legends: the holes that could represent stars, the concentric circles that means water, the deer symbolizing regeneration (the horns grows back), sexual power and pure strength.
+On the ancient engravings, Teresa guided us between hypotheses and legends: the holes that could represent stars, the concentric circles that means water, the deer symbolizing regeneration (the horns grow back), sexual power and pure strength.